clux/probes.hugo/content/post/2021-02-28-kube-evolution.md

 The connector for `hyper` deals with TLS stack selection + Timeouts + [proxying](https://github.com/clux/kube-rs/pull/438)

-__Why this abstraction?__ Well, primarily, less entangling business logic with IO ([Sans-IO](https://sans-io.readthedocs.io/) goals), and [tower::Service](https://docs.rs/tower-service/0.3.1/tower_service/trait.Service.html) provides a robust way to move in that direction.
+__Why this abstraction?__ Well, primarily, less entangling business logic with IO ([Sans-IO](https://sans-io.readthedocs.io/) goals), and **[tower](https://docs.rs/tower-service/0.3.1/tower_service/trait.Service.html)** provides a robust way to move in that direction.

 There's also code-reuse of [common service layers](https://docs.rs/tower/0.4.6/tower/#modules) (effectively middleware), as well as the ability to [mock services out of the box](https://docs.rs/tower-test/0.4.0/tower_test/macro.assert_request_eq.html), something that will help create a [better mocking setup](https://github.com/clux/kube-rs/issues/429#issuecomment-782957601) down the line.

-For now, however, the end result is a more light-weight http client: `hyper` over `reqwest`, and without changing the core api boundaries (inserting `Service` between `Client` and `Config` will not affect the vast majority of users who use `Client::try_default` is the main start point).
+For now, however, the end result is a more light-weight http client: **[hyper](https://github.com/hyperium/hyper#hyper)** over `reqwest`, and without changing the core api boundaries (inserting `Service` between `Client` and `Config` will not affect the vast majority of users who use `Client::try_default` is the main start point).

 ### Credits
 If you looked at the [contributors graph](https://github.com/clux/kube-rs/graphs/contributors), you'll see we have a new maintainer.

 How did their contributions spike so quickly?
 Well, check out the prs for [tower + hyper rearchitecture](https://github.com/clux/kube-rs/pull/394), and [websocket support](https://github.com/clux/kube-rs/pull/360).
-Imagine landing those hugely ambitious beasts so quickly, and also have time to [do so much more](https://github.com/clux/kube-rs/pulls?q=is%3Apr+is%3Aclosed+author%3Akazk).
+Imagine landing those hugely ambitious beasts so quickly, and also have time to [land 20+ more prs since january](https://github.com/clux/kube-rs/pulls?q=is%3Apr+is%3Aclosed+author%3Akazk).

 Having mostly project-managered this ship the past two months, it's important to point [credit](https://github.com/clux/kube-rs/pull/411#issuecomment-777086158) to where it is due, and stop to appreciate how far we've come.
 Huge thanks to [kazk](https://github.com/kazk).

 In fact, from the [client capabilities document](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/csi-new-client-library-procedure.md#client-capabilities), we are [almost](https://github.com/clux/kube-rs/issues?q=is%3Aissue+is%3Aopen+label%3Aclient-gold) at <img style="display:inline" alt="client gold" src="https://img.shields.io/badge/Kubernetes%20client-Gold-blue.svg?style=plastic&colorB=FFD700&colorA=306CE8"/>.

-## Future
+## End
-So that's one slice into kube, and we've not even touched on the runtime / derive.
+So that's one slice into kube.

+As a sort of _quasi-conclusion_, I would just like to note __how much easier__ these complex problems are to tackle in rust now thanks to **[tokio.rs](https://tokio.rs/#tk-lib-tokio)**.
+The ecosystem is fantastic now.

+_Thanks for reading this far!_

+## Future Addendum
-Some key issues that I personally hope will be resolved in 2021:
+Some key kube related issues that I personally hope will be resolved in 2021:

 - [ergonomics / utils](https://github.com/clux/kube-rs/issues/428)
 - [testing / mocking](https://github.com/clux/kube-rs/issues/429)